pma/amqp/README.md

 The API is based on Langohr, a Clojure client for RabbitMQ.

+Disclaimer: This wrapper library is built on top of a modified version of the Erlang RabbitMQ client, since currently the officially supported Erlang client is not rebar-friendly and is not available on Hex package manager.

 ## Usage

 Add AMQP as a dependency in your `mix.exs` file.